karashiiro/Prima-DisClocks/README.md

 # DisClocks
 Clocks for your Discord servers :V

+## Installation
+Make sure you have a bot token for the Discord API.

+Download the program and Node.js v10+, and run npm install to set it up.
+Then just run the batch file or node . to start it.

 ## Configuration
 Set `mod_roles` in the configuration file generated on the first run to an array including roles authorized to modify server clocks.
 This has some default values that may or may not work out of the box.